Department of Health Sciences

 HLTH 222 FOUNDATIONS OF HEALTH EDUCATION AND HEALTH BEHAVIOR (3)

 Social, cultural, and historical foundations examined in light of planning and implementing health education programs.
-Prerequisites: HLTH 101 (may be taken concurrently); major/minor status.
+Prerequisite: major in AHLT or HLTH; or minor in HLTH or PBHL.

 HLTH 310 INTRODUCTION TO PUBLIC HEALTH (3)